 As an integral part of the degree students must spend 100 days on a practical work placement, often within large international engineering companies, giving them invaluable real-world experience.

 The Bachelor of Speech and Language Pathology, a degree accredited in the UK, equips students for a professional education in what is a highly mobile and developing field.
 Students gain first hand practical knowledge in laboratories and during field work, including working with speech and language therapists all over New Zealand and around the world.

 Taught postgraduate options

-Many of the new programmes have an internship or project embedded as an integral part of the course, and in some cases enable a change of career direction as they may not need applicants to have a background in the same field of study.
-These courses are a select sample of the many study options on offer at UC and are designed to address some of New Zealand’s and Christchurch’s short and long term skills shortages.
+Many of the new programmes have an internship or project embedded as an integral part of the course and in some cases enable a change of career direction as they may not require applicants to have a background in the same field of study.
+These courses are a select sample of the many study options on offer at UC and have been specifically designed to address some of New Zealand’s and Christchurch’s short and long term skills shortages.